Meet the Coach Testimonials Blog Schedule a Discovery Call Login

 Last week, I walked through personal reflections about mentoring vs. coaching from the perspective of a former core faculty member and current coach in academics.
 This week, I want to take a stab at explaining the difference and the overlap.

 As Faculty.
 First, let’s think through the five primary ways we relate to trainees.
-The University of Utah Health, Utah Advancement Coaching Network does a great job delineating four key relationships – Advising, Sponsorship, Mentoring, and Coaching.
+Dr. Tony Tsai, with the University of Utah Health, Utah Advancement Coaching Network does a great job delineating four key relationships in this graphic – Advising, Sponsorship, Mentoring, and Coaching.
 I’ll paraphrase and add my take below.

 Advising draws on your expertise to address specific information.
 Examples include: